 What's also important is that people are not just willing to say anything to get elected.

-Uh but what I don't enjoy is spending the week or two weeks or the last month having to answer to these kinds of criticisms that are not factually accurate.
+But what I don't enjoy is spending the week or two weeks or the last month having to answer to these kinds of criticisms that are not factually accurate.

 And the press has looked at them.

-They are not accurate, and you need to present them as accurate.
+And you need to present them as accurate.

-Well, you know this all sounds well and good, but come on.
+Well, you know, this all sounds well and good, but come on.

-And then they start acting until we enter anything about me.
+And then they start acting telling me.

 When do they ever tell the truth about anybody?